kili-technology/automl/README.md

 # Kili AutoML

-AutoML is a lightweight library to create ML models in a data-centric AI way:
+Kili AutoML is a lightweight library to create ML models in a data-centric AI way:

 1. Label on [Kili](https://www.kili-technology.com)
 2. **Train** a model with AutoML and evaluate its performance in one line of code